 On American Foreign Policy

-Despite President Trump’s “chaotic” approach to the US Presidency and America’s foreign policy, Speaker Boehner expressed his belief that his style of pressure is more calculated than it seems.
+Despite President Trump’s “chaotic” approach to the US Presidency and America’s foreign policy, Speaker Boehner expressed his belief that his style of pressure is more calculated than it seems and that President Trump's ambition to "cut a deal" is his characteristic approach to policy.

-Speaker Boehner expressed that his utmost confidence in the relationship between Australia and the US and that the bonds between the two countries “could never be stronger” and that although President Trump’s approach to foreign policy is a “not traditional”, he believes America’s relations around the world and its commitments to uphold American leadership in the world remains strong – despite the uncertainty and signals the administration has caused such as the withdrawal from the Trans-Pacific Partnership, Paris Climate Agreements and the recent Iran Nuclear Deal.
+Speaker Boehner expressed that his utmost confidence in the relationship between Australia and the US and that the bonds between the two countries “could never be stronger” and that although President Trump’s approach to foreign policy is a “not traditional”, he believes America’s relations around the world and its commitments to uphold American leadership in the world remains strong.
+This is despite the uncertainty and signals the Trump administration has sent out, such as the withdrawal from the Trans-Pacific Partnership, Paris Climate Agreements and the recent Iran Nuclear Deal.

 “How can you keep a deal with the Devil if the Devil never keeps his word?” – Speaker John Boehner on the US withdrawal from the Iran Nuclear Deal